fbpx

 Click here to browse our library of free, downloadable marathon training plans – there’s one for everyone!

-When assessing a possible training plan for yourself, look at two main factors:
+When assessing a possible training plan for yourself, focus on two main factors:

-The starting mileage should be equal to or ten percent higher than your current weekly running volume.
+The starting mileage of your plan should be equal to or ten percent higher than your current weekly running volume.

-This is crucial.
-If you increase your mileage too quickly, you are most likely to get injured.
+If you increase your mileage too quickly, you risk injury, burnout, or overtraining.
 Indeed, an increase in mileage is the most common cause of running injuries.

-The running schedule should fit with your life.
-If your training plan has you running 6 days a week and you know your body can only do 5, or you only have time for 4 runs per week, then you will need to find a different schedule.
+The running schedule you choose must fit into your life.
+If your training plan has you running six days a week and you know your body can only handle five, or you only have time for four runs per week, then you will need to find a different schedule.

 Staying consistent with running and sticking to your running schedule as much as possible (life happens, so some changes are expected) is really important to achieving your goal of finishing a marathon.